FeeLimit Parameter Setting

 608060405234801561000f575f80fd5b50d3801561001b575f80fd5b50d28015610027575f80fd5b5061015b806100355f395ff3fe608060405234801561000f575f80fd5b50d3801561001b575f80fd5b50d28015610027575f80fd5b506004361061004c575f3560e01c806360fe47b1146100505780636d4ce63c1461006c575b5f80fd5b61006a600480360381019061006591906100d2565b61008a565b005b610074610093565b604051610081919061010c565b60405180910390f35b805f8190555050565b5f8054905090565b5f80fd5b5f819050919050565b6100b18161009f565b81146100bb575f80fd5b50565b5f813590506100cc816100a8565b92915050565b5f602082840312156100e7576100e661009b565b5b5f6100f4848285016100be565b91505092915050565b6101068161009f565b82525050565b5f60208201905061011f5f8301846100fd565b9291505056fea26474726f6e58221220ca11b5749b47f126a08ed4dd6de453cf3e3e1d68c1105af0acdd8a38c18b37ac64736f6c63430008140033

 Put the contract bytecode into the data field of the wallet/triggerconstantcontract interface.
-The estimated command is:
+The command for estimation is:

 curl --request POST \